 Things to do in Nafplio, Greece

-Whether you consider yourself a culture vulture, a history-lover, or you simply want to take some time to wander along the seafront and reflect, there are plenty of things to do in Nafplio that are suited for every travel style.
+Whether you consider yourself a culture vulture, a history-lover, or you simply want to take some time to wander along the seafront and reflect, there are plenty of things to do in Nafplio.
+There are city attractions and activities here that are suited for every travel style.
 Some of the city highlights are shortlisted below.

 Sip a Freddo Cappuccino in Nafplio’s Cobbled Plazas

-Revel in the Views from Atop of Palamidi Castle
+Revel in the Views from the top of Palamidi Castle

 The sprawling castle and fortress complex was built by the Venetians in the 1700s.
 Centuries later, the site saw the occurrence of many battles between the Greeks and the Turks in their fight for independence.